 FASB issued ASU No. 2014-11, Transfers and Servicing (Topic 860): Repurchase-to-Maturity Transactions, Repurchase Financings, and Disclosures.
 ASU 2014-11 requires that repurchase-to-maturity transactions be accounted for as secured borrowings consistent with the accounting for other repurchase agreements.
 In addition, ASU 2014-11 requires separate accounting for repurchase financings, which entails the transfer of a financial asset executed contemporaneously with a repurchase agreement with the same counterparty.
 ASU 2014-11 requires entities to disclose certain information about transfers accounted for as sales in transactions that are economically similar to repurchase agreements.
 In addition, ASU 2014-11 requires disclosures related to collateral, remaining contractual tenor and of the potential risks associated with repurchase agreements, securities lending transactions and repurchase-to-maturity transactions.
-ASU 2014-11 is effective for public business entities for the first interim or annual period beginning after December 15, 2014.
-An entity is required to present changes in accounting for transactions outstanding on the effective date as a cumulative-effect adjustment to retained earnings as of the beginning of the period of adoption.
-Earlier application for a public business entity is prohibited.
-ASU 2014-11 is not expected to have a significant impact on the Company's consolidated financial statements.
+ASU 2014-11 became effective for the Company on January 1, 2015, and did not have a significant impact on the Company's consolidated financial statements.

-FASB issued ASU No. 2014-12, Compensation-Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be achieved after the Requisite Service Period.
+FASB issued ASU No. 2014-12, Compensation-Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved After the Requisite Service Period.
 ASU 2014-12 requires that a performance target that affects the vesting of a share-based payment award and that could be achieved after the requisite service period be treated as a performance condition.
 A reporting entity should apply existing guidance in Topic 718 as it relates to awards with performance conditions that affect vesting to account for such awards.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
 Compensation cost should be recognized in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the period(s) for which the requisite service has already been rendered.
 If the performance target becomes probable of being achieved before the end of the requisite service period, the remaining unrecognized compensation cost should be recognized prospectively over the remaining requisite service period.
 The total amount of compensation cost recognized during and after the requisite service period should reflect the number of awards that are expected to vest and should be adjusted to reflect those awards that ultimately vest.
 The requisite service period ends when the employee can cease rendering service and still be eligible to vest in the award if the performance target is achieved.
 The stated vesting period (which includes the period in which the performance target could be achieved) may differ from the requisite service period.
 Current U.S. GAAP does not contain explicit guidance on whether to treat a performance target that could be achieved after the requisite service period as a performance condition that affects vesting or as a nonvesting condition that affects the grant-date fair value of an award.
 ASU 2014-12 provides explicit guidance for those awards.
 For all entities, ASU 2014-12 is effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
 Earlier adoption is permitted.
+The Company has elected to not adopt ASU 2014-12 early.
+ASU 2014-12 is not expected to have a significant impact on the Company's consolidated financial statements.